Building This Site with Next.js

 - Dark by default - matches the developer aesthetic without feeling generic

-- Gradient accents — purple-to-cyan creates visual hierarchy
+- Gradient accents - shared brand tokens create visual hierarchy

 - Clean typography - Inter for body, JetBrains Mono for code